 Also, students who have already arrived, completed the Spring 2021 Online Check-In process, and scheduled or attended an ISO Orientation Session do not need to re-complete the process.

 To start the Online Check-In process, follow the steps below.

 - Go to imit.mit.edu and click “Login” under “Full Client Services for Students.”

 - Enter your MIT kerberos/email information to log in.

 - After logging into your iMIT account, click on the “Upon Arrival” menu item and then select “Spring 2021 Online Check-In.”

 - ALL Students: Complete section “1.
 Student Status” and section “2.
 Student Category” (New/Transfer or Continuing Student) now, even before arrival to the U.S.

 - New/Transfer Students: Complete section “3.
 Online Check-In Forms” only AFTER your arrival in the U.S.

 - Continuing Students: Complete section “3.
-Online Check-In Forms” either AFTER your arrival in the U.S., OR from abroad if you will NOT be entering U.S. for Fall 2020
+Online Check-In Forms” either AFTER your arrival in the U.S., OR from abroad if you will NOT be entering U.S. for Spring 2021.

 - After completion of the Online Check-In eforms, an ISO staff member will review your information and clear your holds after confirming that we have received all necessary documentation.
 You will receive an email confirming the clearance of your Online Check-In hold.